kushalbhatia/duplicate-files/README.md

 2. Create a global dictionary of hashed files, a global dictionary of duplicate files, a global ignore list of case-sensitive hidden directories, and a timer

-3. Try to compute and return hash value for given file by opening and reading binary file, then computing SHA-1 hash.
+3. Try to compute and return hash value for given file by opening and reading binary+ file, then computing SHA-1 hash.
 If file cannot be opened, return false

 4. Verify if path contains a directory that is in the ignore_directory_list (you can add to this list if you want)